frederic-perez/AmE-dictionary/data/dictionary.md

 __insolvency__
 __insomniac__ _n_
 __insouciant__ _adj_ Marked by blithe unconcern. _Syn_ casual, nonchalant _He showed an insouciant disregard for cold weather, wearing only a T-shirt in the show._
+__inspissate__ _v_ To undergo thickening or cause to thicken, as by boiling or evaporation. _Syn_ condense, thicken _The recipe then instructed the cook to inspissate the sauce by adding flour._
 __instability__ _n_ :three::hammer::pencil2:
 __installment__ _n_ :three::dart: A part of a broadcast serial. _Customers can pay monthly installments of $15._ _In final installment, celebrity chef grills up some steak frites._
 __instating__